Junior Brown (footballer)

-Junior Brown (born 7 May 1989) is an English professional footballer who plays as a left back for Whitchurch Alport.
+Junior Brown (born 7 May 1989) is an English professional footballer who plays as a left back.

 Career

 Crewe Alexandra

 Brown began his career at hometown club Crewe Alexandra, for whom he made a solitary appearance as substitute in a league match with Brighton on 2 February 2008.

 Non-league

 After leaving Crewe, Brown dropped into non-league football with spells at the newly formed F.C.
 Halifax Town, and then Northwich Victoria.

 Fleetwood Town

 After the Vics' problems off the field he signed for Fleetwood Town.
 He was part of the squad that saw Fleetwood promoted into the Football League for the first time in their history, and was hailed for his good form on his personal return to league football.

 Brown joined League One side Tranmere Rovers on loan until the end of the 2013–14 season on 6 March 2014.

 Oxford United

 On 31 July 2014 Brown terminated his contract with Fleetwood and agreed to join League Two side Oxford United on a 12-month contract.